Aschaffenburg

 Aschaffenburg belonged to the Archbishopric of Mainz for more than 800 years.
-The town is located at the westernmost border of Lower Franconia and separated from the central and eastern part of the Regierungsbezirk (administrative region) by the Spessart hills, whereas it opens towards the Rhine-Main plain in the west and north-west.
+The town is located at the westernmost border of Lower Franconia and separated from the central and eastern part of the Regierungsbezirk (administrative region) by the Spessart hills, whereas it opens towards the Rhine-Main plain in the west and the north-west.
 Therefore, the inhabitants speak neither Bavarian nor East Franconian but rather a local version of Rhine Franconian.

 Geography

 Location

 The town is located on both sides of the Main in north-west Bavaria, bordering to Hesse.
 On a federal scale it is part of central Germany, just 41 km southeast of Frankfurt am Main.
 In the western part of the municipality, the smaller Aschaff flows into the Main.
 The region is also known as Bayerischer Untermain ("Bavarian Lower Main").

 Climate

 The climate is continental, typically with warm, dry summers and cold, damp winters.
 Aschaffenburg usually receives less snowfall during the winter than the nearby Spessart.